fogus/spiel/_posts/2015-05-19-card-design.markdown

 ![yes](https://farm9.staticflickr.com/8853/17671522160_b5b25bb3c9_c_d.jpg)

 The cards above are fresh, clear, beautiful and reminiscent of the classic designs.
 Playing the games that these cards were designed for  (and designed around) is a joy.
-It's my opinion that beautiful cards can make a game more enjoyable to play.
+In fact, it's my opinion that beautiful cards can make a game more enjoyable to play.
 Of course I shouldn't forget function, which is likely more important.
-Beauty and function in card design is not an either-or proposal, indeed they go hand in glove.
+Beauty and function in card design is not an exclusive-or proposal, indeed they go hand in glove.
 However, a functional card is a given but making it beautiful is worth a rating point.

 When I get to the point of designing the look of my decks I will strive to make them worthy of the latter set.